 In high-traffic areas or popular neighborhoods, the rent is usually more expensive.
-Rent is an amount you will pay monthly based on the square footage of the space and the real estate value of the physical location.
+Rent is an amount you will pay monthly based on the space’s square footage and the physical location’s real estate value.
 So, in addition to the initial cost of the physical location, renovations, and other related expenses, consider the rent for your store.

 There are two elements to consider when it comes to merchandise costs: the initial cost of your merchandise (i.e., the purchase price) and the holding price or inventory cost.
-Once you have these initial inventory costs, it is possible to forecast the monthly inventory costs that affect your ongoing budget.
+Once you have these initial inventory costs, it is possible to forecast the monthly costs affecting your ongoing budget.

-Even if you run your retail business alone at first, you will feel the need to hire employees to manage the daily operations as your business grows.
-In addition to employee salaries and other benefits, you should also consider the cost of training, and in some cases, travel, if you are a franchisee.
+Even if you run your retail business alone initially, you must hire employees to manage the daily operations as your business grows.
+In addition to employee salaries and other benefits, you should also consider the cost of training and, in some cases, travel if you are a franchisee.

 To run your business efficiently, you need to choose the right technology and equipment from the start.
 Opening a retail business involves using a POS system to help manage your inventory, payroll, process transactions within your store, etc. It is recommended to find a POS system designed specifically for retail.

 Aside from a point of sale system, you should also invest in a security system, such as purchasing cameras and other security devices to protect the products from theft, burglary, and other related crimes.